-Vince and Nancy Pope raise AWA-certified sheep on a centennial family farm in the southern driftless region of Wisconsin.
+Vince and Nancy Pope raise Certified AWA sheep and beef cattle on a centennial family farm in the southern driftless region of Wisconsin.
 Vince was raised on a dairy farm and worked as a livestock nutrition specialist, and Nancy is a practicing veterinarian.
 Their skillsets are strong assets in their commitment to pasture-based management of their flock.
 “Essentially, we have a nutritionist and veterinarian on staff,” Nancy explains.
-Their combined skills allow Vince and Nancy to identify potential problems in the flock early, and make adjustments or provide treatment as needed.
+Their combined skills allow Vince and Nancy to identify potential problems early, and make adjustments or provide treatment as needed.

-In addition to the pasture-based management of their flock, Vince and Nancy work with the USDA Natural Resources and Conservation Service (NRCS).
-The NRCS assists with implementation of a managed grazing plan and sends representatives on a regular basis to make sure Double Ewe Farm is in compliance with rotational grazing.
-This allows them to most effectively optimize the nutritional value of the plant, return nutrients to the soil, and reduce weeds.
-The Popes also invoke techniques like planting crops for fall, such as turnips and radishes, to extend the grazing season.
-The varied diet they offer their flock helps to produce a superior quality product, too.
+In addition to the pasture-based management of their flock, Vince and Nancy work with the USDA Natural Resources and Conservation Service (NRCS) to prevent over-grazing of existing plants, improve biodiversity and soil fertility, and decrease soil erosion.
+The NRCS assists with implementation of a managed grazing plan and sends representatives on a regular basis to make sure Double Ewe Farm is working to achieve the identified goals.
+The Popes also use techniques like planting crops for fall, such as turnips and radishes, to extend the grazing season.
+The varied diet they offer their animals helps to produce a superior quality product, too.

 Double Ewe Farm lamb is available for purchase direct from the farm.
 To contact Vince or Nancy, call (608) 753-2659 or visit DoubleEweFarm.com.